-The sweet facts!
-With Valentine’s Day today, I hope you have had a chance to dive into the delicious, silken smoothness, of the molten chocolate lava cake featured earlier this week.
+Chocolate lovers everywhere can rejoice as the nutrient benefits of dark chocolate come to light!
+With Valentine’s Day today, I hope you have had a chance to dive into the delicious, silken smoothness of the molten chocolate lava cake featured in the recipe section.
 Very few folks can pass up the allure of real chocolate, but is it just another decadent treat, or does it contain substances that might actually be good for you?
-On this Valentine’s day, (if we can tear ourselves from the very chocolate being discussed), let’s pause to shine the spotlight on the naturally occurring phytochemicals* found in cocoa, and in particular dark chocolate, and discover how they can impact our health.
+On Valentine’s day, (if we can tear ourselves from the very chocolate being discussed), let’s pause to shine the spotlight on the naturally occurring phytochemicals* found in cocoa, and in particular dark chocolate, and discover how they can impact our health.

 A powerful antioxidant, cocoa may lower blood sugar and blood pressure too: Other studies have demonstrated cocoa’s antioxidant properties and ability to prevent platelets clumping to form clots, thus reducing one’s risk of stroke, or a heart attack.
 High blood pressure is considered one of the most important risk factors for heart disease, and cocoa consumption is associated with lower blood pressure as well.

 On a slightly different note, there is some evidence regarding cocoa bean’s ability to reduce your blood sugar levels, by inhibiting enzymes in your body that break food starches down into individual sugar molecules.
 Related to this, flavonol rich chocolate has been shown to reduce insulin resistance (inability to utilize available insulin, thus raising blood sugars) as well.